ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Quota Unit Parameter {#ratelimitpolicy-quotaunit}

-The "qu" parameter value conveys the quota units associated to the "q" parameter.
+The "qu" parameter value conveys the quota units applicable to the {{ratelimitpolicy-quota}}.
+Allowed values are defined in the [RateLimit Quota Units registry](#ratelimit-quota-unit-registry).
+This specification defines two quota units:

+  request:
+  : This value indicates the quota is based on the number of requests processed by the resource server.
+Whether a specific request actually consumes a quota unit is implementation-specific.

+  content-bytes:
+  : This value indicates the quota is based on the number of content bytes processed by the resource server.

+  concurrency:
+  : This value indicates the quota is based on the number of concurrent requests processed by the resource server.

 ### Window Parameter {#ratelimitpolicy-window}

-The "w" parameter value conveys a time "window" in seconds. ({{time-window}}).
+The "w" parameter value conveys a time window in seconds. ({{time-window}}).

 ### Partition Key Parameter {#ratelimitpolicy-partitionkey}